prabormukherjee/Named_entity_Recognition/README.md

 # Named_entity_Recognition

-Recognise named entity using Keras
+Here I performed Named Entity Recognition using Keras with TF.
+The dataset consists of some category,